kannikakabilar/Kannika-Notas/DataStructures2/README.md

 ### Sample Tree Qs

 **Range Sum of BST - LeetCode Q:938**
-Given the root node of a binary search tree and two integers low and high, return the sum of values of all nodes with a value in the inclusive range \[low, high\].
+<br> Given the root node of a binary search tree and two integers low and high, return the sum of values of all nodes with a value in the inclusive range \[low, high\].

 ```javascript
 var rangeSumBST = function(root, low, high) {